Lyndon-Demushkin method and crystalline lifts of $G_2$-valued Galois representations: Introduction

 \subsection{Acknowledgement}

 I would like to thank David Savitt, for suggesting to me the project of constructing crystalline lifts of Galois representations valued in general reductive groups, and for his excellent advisoring.
-I would like to thank Matthew Emerton for teaching me his work \cite{EG19}.
-I also want to thank Joel Specter and Xiyuan Wang for helpful discussions.
+I would like to thank Matthew Emerton for teaching me his work \cite{EG23}.
+I also want to thank the referees for very careful reading and thank Joel Specter and Xiyuan Wang for helpful discussions.